Lewiscowles1986/rfc1867/README.md

   * https://www.rfc-editor.org/rfc/rfc2854.txt
   * https://www.rfc-editor.org/rfc/rfc2388.txt
   * https://www.rfc-editor.org/rfc/rfc7578.txt
+* All changes require the following
+  * tests to pass
+  * class-diagram to be updated (as necesarry)
+  * documentation to be updated (as necesarry)

 ## Goals

-* I'd love to be able to get a few more RFC's implemented with unit-tests
+* I'd love to be able to get a few more RFC's implemented with unit-tests.
-* I'd like to keep the immutability of passed-in requests and objects
+* I'd like for this to be an alternative to reading the RFC documentation.
-* I'd like to de-couple from the `guzzle/http-message` and have that only as a dev dependency for unit-tests
+* I'd like to de-couple from the `guzzle/http-message` and have that only as a dev dependency for unit-tests.